-Workforce engagement management solutions, such as workforce management and quality management, are strong allies for contact centers in facing the challenges created by remote work and customers’ rapid adoption of new digital support and service channels.
+Workforce engagement management solutions, such as contact center workforce management and quality management, are strong allies for CX centers in facing the challenges created by remote work and customers’ rapid adoption of new digital support and service channels.
 Integrating your CRM and your workforce engagement management solution is essential to empowering your teams and providing five-star service.

-Solutions like these allow you to see what’s happening as if everyone were on site and become a more attentive, engaging manager in hybrid or remote contact center environments.
-They can break down silos and bring previously in-person processes to life — and give every agent an opportunity to become your best agent.
+Contact center workforce management solutions allow you to see what’s happening as if your entire team was on-site.
+These tools can break down silos and bring previously in-person internal processes to life remotely—giving every agent an opportunity to become your best agent.

-Find out more about making the most of your hybrid or remote team in our ebook The Contact Center Conflict: Remote Work vs. Return to the Office.
-In it, you’ll find out what agents want most as remote employees and how to deliver it.
+Learn more about making the most of your hybrid or remote team in our ebook The Contact Center Conflict: Remote Work vs. Return to the Office.
+In it, you’ll find out what agents want as remote employees and how to deliver it.

 Contact us to learn more about Playvovox’s contact center workforce engagement management solutions and how we can help empower your agents and managers, regardless of where they work.